 The cheapest isn’t the best.
 If that was true then the most expensive would be the worst.
 What sense does that make?

-After 1 hour with me they say they’ve learnt more than in 2 years with the other instructor.
-I hear that all the time!
+After 1 hour with me, they say they’ve learnt more than in 2 years with the other instructor.

 Bad instructors have no videos

-I was one of the first (if not THE first) to run a YouTube driving lessons channel where I showed myself teaching people to drive from start to finish.
+I was one of the first (if not THE first) to run a YouTube driving lesson channel where I showed myself teaching people to drive from start to finish.

 My videos have had over 10 million views and I hide nothing.
 You can watch me in crashes, going through the good and the bad.